theraot/Theraot/readme.md

     - CritialDisposible : A variant of Disposible that inherits from CritialFinalizerObject.
 [See Note 2]
     - Work : a task scheduler implementation, intended to be part of the backport of System.Threading.Tasks.

-Note 1: The notifications of GCMonitor will run in the finalizer thread, make sure to not waste it's time.
+Note 1: The notifications of GCMonitor will run in a dedicated thread, make sure to not waste it's time.
 It is strongly suggested to use it to start async operations.

 Note 2: In theory you shouldn't need the CriticalDisposable, if you need it, chances are something else is wrong.